 - 127.0.0.1 www.google.fr blocks access to Google France

-How to speed up your internet connection?
+How to speed up the internet?

 For ease, we'll first take a Hosts file management program, for example Hostsman (download here)

 Install.
 Once all this is done, open Hostsman, click "File"-"Import/Export" –"Import," click "Browse" and go get your Hosts — "Next" file.
-You have it by default, but I advise you to take Steven Black's.
+You have some by default, but I advise you to take Steven Black's.
 This one is often updated and already includes several hosts files.
 Including some of those present by default in Hostsman.
 You have different possible lists that you can find here.

 Once the Hosts file is activated, you'll have more than 50,000 blacklisted domain names, including ads.